-He left the fort alongwith his mother in 1632.
-This fort was captured by the Mughuls in 1637.
+He left the fort along with his mother in 1632.
+This fort was captured by the Mughals in 1637.

-After that, in 1673, Shivaji Maharaj made an attempt to defeat Sardar Ajiz Khan by surrounding the fort; however he was unsuccessful in doing so.
+After that, in 1673, Shivaji Maharaj attempted to defeat Sardar Ajiz Khan by surrounding the fort; however, he was unsuccessful in doing so.

 In 1678, the Marathas attacked Junnar and its surroundings, however, they failed in this attempt, too.

-Ultimately in 1716, after 40 years, Shahu Maharaj brought this fort back under the Maratha Empire and after that it was handed over to the Peshwas.
+Ultimately in 1716, after 40 years, Shahu Maharaj brought this fort back under the Maratha Kingdom and after that it was handed over to the Peshwas.